-SI No Schedule / Name of the Processes Name of Hazardous Waste (with category No) Quantity Activities for which Authorization is issued 1 Schedule 1/35.
-Purification and treatment of exhaust air/gases, water and waste water from the processes in this schedule and common industrial effluent treatment plants (CETP's) 35.3-Chemical sludge from waste water treatment 1750 T/Annum Generation, Collection, Storage, Transportation, Disposal to TNPCBd authorized pre processon (Utilizable) 2 Schedule 1 /35.
-Purification and treatment of exhaust air/gases, water and waste water from the processes in this schedule and common industrial effluent treatment plants (CETP's) 35.3-Chemical sludge from waste water treatment 500 T/Annum Generation, Collection, Storage, Transportation Disposal to TNPCBd authorized disposal facility (Recyclable) 3 Schedule 1/35.
-Purification and treatment of exhaust air/gases, water and waste water from the processes in this schedule and common industrial effluent treatment plants (CFTP's) a 35.3-Chemical sludge from waste water treatment 1902 T Generation, Collection, Storage, Transportation Disposal to TNPCBd authorized disposal facility (Recyclable)
+SI No Schedule / Name of the Processes Name of Hazardous Waste (with category No) Quantity Authorization is issued 1 Schedule 1/35.
+Purification and treatment of exhaust air/gases, water and waste water from the processes in this schedule and common industrial effluent treatment plants (CETP ) 35.3-Chemical sludge from waste water treatment 1750 T/Annum Generation, Collection, Storage, Transportation, Disposal to TNPCBd authorized pre processor (Utilizable) 2 Schedule 1 /35.
+Purification and treatment of exhaust air/gases, water and waste water from the processes in this schedule and common industrial effluent treatment plants (CETP's) 35.3-Chemical sludge from waste water treatment 500 T/Annum Generation, Collection, Storage, Transportation, Disposal to TNPCBd authorized disposal facility (Recyclable) 3 Schedule 1/35.
+Purification an treatment of exhaust air/gases, water and waste water from the processes in this schedule and common industrial effluent treatment plants (CETP's) 1902 T Generation, Collection, Storage, Transportation Disposal to TNPCBd authorized disposal facility (Recyclable)